The King of Fighters XV: Development

 In February 2021, Oda announced on his personal Twitter account that the team is working on implementing rollback-based netcode for the game.
-The team aims to improve the gameplay and graphics while also providing a more interesting story than the one from XIV.
+The team aimed to improve the gameplay and graphics while also providing a more interesting story than the one from XIV.
 SNK later confirmed that they were using GGPO for their rollback implementation.

 In promoting the title, anime director Masami Ōbari (who previously worked on Fatal Fury: The Motion Picture and 1995 Technōs' Neo Geo fighting game title Voltage Fighter Gowcaizer along with the OVA adaptation) created and directed a short anime based on the series, with his animation studio, G-1Neo, producing the short anime.
+It would serve as the game's special movie.
 Yusuke Takeda and Hirotoshi Takaya have also worked on the short.
 In an interview with Famitsu, Ōbari has stated that he wanted this anime to be his best work yet, and that his team worked closely with SNK on the character design to make sure it has feature film level of detail put into every frame of animation.
 The song "Now or Never" by Steven McNair plays during the short, and is also used as the main theme of the game.
+Since the game takes after KOFXIV, the music was made to feel like the previous installment's while focusing that each theme represents the character's personality.